chrisxfire/chrisxfire.github.io/content/notes/data-science/ai/machine-learning/overview.md

 weight: -1
 ---

-# Abstract
+# abstract
 The goal of machine learning is to use data to create a predictive model.
 Machine learning models encapsulate a *function* to calculate an output based on one or more inputs.
 It creates a model from data.

 Consists of two phases:
 1. **Training** — the process of defining the function.
 2. **Inferencing** — using the model to predict new values.

-# Training Machine Learning Models
+# training machine learning models
 Consider an ML model that predicts ice cream sales based on the weather:
 - Training data comes from past *observations*.
     - *Features* ($x$) — attributes of the thing being observed (temperature; rainfall; wind speed).